by Andrea M. Darcy

 Note that if your therapist has in any way crossed professional boundaries — if they have made any sort of sexual innuendo or shown up smelling of alcohol, or threatened or harassed you, for example?
 Then the situation does not require talking but self-care.
 Report them to the relevant board they are registered with and move on.

 Ready to find the right therapist for you?
 We connect you with a roster of top London therapists in central offices.
 Not in the big smoke?
-Use our booking site to find a registered therapist near you, or a Skype therapist you can chat with from anywhere.
+Use our booking site to find a registered therapist near you, or an online therapist you can chat with from anywhere.

 Want to share your own tip about how to get the most out of therapy?
 Use the comment box below.
 Comments are moderated to protect our readers.